 The method of milking also plays an important role, especially if hand milking is followed.
-Many farmers follow the knuckling method of drawing milk from the udder, which is a harmful method for the animal and it damages teat tissue which leads to scarring of the teat canal.
-Full hand milking is the best method of milking a cow; it should be followed by stripping, which has been shown to increase the fat content of the milk.
+Many farmers follow the knuckling method of drawing milk from the udder, which is a harmful method for the animal, and it damages teat tissue, leading to scarring of the teat canal.
+Complete hand milking is the best method of milking a cow; it should be followed by stripping, which has been shown to increase the fat content of the milk.

 - Knuckling method of milking-